MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 </body>
 ```

 When you subscribe to an event, some messages come through that don’t contain event data.
 These are typically registration or error messages.
-To ignore these messages, we’ll write the code for our callback function in `try` and `catch` statements.
+To ignore these messages, we write the code for our callback function in `try` and `catch` statements.

 ```html
 <body>